Silver Hills School

 Silver Hills Public School, Kozhikode, is a Christian minority institution under the management of CMI Fathers of St. Thomas Province, Kozhikode, who run several educational institutions at all levels in India and abroad.
-The CMI society was founded by Blessed Kuriakose Elias Chavara.
-Today the 38-year-old school offers 10+2 year pattern of education under both the Kerala state syllabus and also the C.B.S.E. syllabus with recognition up to class XII.
-The patron of the school is Blessed Kuriakose Elias Chavara.
-The school presently has about 1500 students and 65 teachers.
+The CMI society was founded by St Kuriakose Elias Chavara.
+The school offers 10+2 year pattern of education under both the Kerala state syllabus and also the C.B.S.E. syllabus with recognition up to class XII.
+The patron of the school is St Kuriakose Elias Chavara.
+The school has about 1,500 students and 65 teachers.

 Two institutions constitute Silver Hills School - Silver Hills Higher Secondary School and Silver Hills Public School, with state and C.B.S.E. syllabus respectively.
-The principal of the former school is Fr.
-Biju John Vellakkada, while the latter is headed by Fr.
-John Mannarathara.
+The principal of the former is Fr.
+John Mannarathara, while the latter is headed by Fr.
+Mathew Kalapurayil.

 In 2005 and 2007, the school won C.B.S.E.
 Kalotsav, a cultural festival organised by Sahodaya Schools Complex of Malabar Region.